Institute for Catholic Humanitarian Service

 Stephen M. Rasche, JD

 Stephen M Rasche, JD is a recognized international expert on displacement and persecution of religious minorities.
-He serves as a faculty fellow at the Franciscan University of Steubenville, directing the Institute for Catholic Humanitarian Service.
+He serves as a faculty member in the department of Theology at the Franciscan University of Steubenville, directing the Institute for Catholic Humanitarian Service.
 He is also a Senior Fellow for International Policy at the Religious Freedom Institute in Washington D.C., a contributing scholar at the Kukah Centre in Abuja, Nigeria, and a lay advisor with the National Catholic Secretariat in Nigeria working in multiple dioceses throughout the country.
 In Iraq he continues to serve as counsel to the Archdiocese of Erbil and as senior advisor to the Catholic University in Erbil.

 In 2014, after more than 20 years in international project development, he left commercial practice and began life as a full-time lay missionary serving within the Catholic Church.
 In his work within the Church in Iraq and, more recently, in Nigeria, Rasche has held central roles in the successful implementation of over $50 million in aid and service programs.